Home » Practical Information » Shopping

 If you are allowed 3 days in Jakarta once every 6 months, for example, these quick trips will take a high amount of planning to maximize your time for shopping.
-Obtain a copy of AWA's Jakarta Shoppers Guide.
-Guide through your community organization so that you can fax or email various shops and arrange as many details as possible ahead of time.
+The AWA's Jakarta Shoppers Guide may help so that you can fax or email various shops and arrange as many details as possible ahead of time.
 Ask your friends where to find items you're seeking.
 What a shame to drive through heavy traffic across Jakarta to the one shop that you think carries something you're looking for, just to find they are out of stock!

 This is more of a problem with the Indonesian government regulations passed in October 2008, which now prohibit numerous previously plentiful imported goods from entering the country.

 If you live in a remote location, you will soon learn the Indonesian custom of 'nitip'.
 When you nitip, you ask someone else who is traveling to pick up something you need when they're on a medical or business trip to Jakarta or another big city.
 Then, when you travel, you return the favor.
 This inter-dependent supply chain works very well!